 What is the definition of a Soakaway?

 A pit, typically filled with rubble or more frequently soakaway crates.
 Into which wastewater is piped so that it drains slowly out into the surrounding soil.
 A soakaway in its traditional sense is only legal in the UK to deal with rainwater.
 As of the 1st of January 2015 you are no longer allowed to use a Soakaway to discharge effluent to ground.
 All discharges of effluent to the ground have to be undertaken via a drainage field.

 Is a Septic Tank Soakaway the same as a septic drain or drainage field?

 What is a Septic Tank Soakaway or Drainage field and how does it work?

 A Septic Tank Soakaway or drainage field is a system of sub-surface irrigation pipes.
 The protected perforated pipes allow the effluent to percolate into the surrounding soil.
-Biological treatment takes place naturally in the aerated layers of soil which is typically the top 1 meter of your soil.
+The biological treatment takes place naturally in the aerated layers of soil which is typically the top 1 meter of your soil.
 Please see the image below.

 The biological treatment element of a drainage field is carried out by the natural digestive process of aerobic bacteria.
 Aerobic digestion can only occur with oxygen.
 This is why the total depth of the drainage field, including gravel base, cannot be more than a meter deep.
 If the discharge occurs where oxygen is not present anaerobic digestion occurs.
-A bye product of anaerobic digestion is a black slime which will clog your soakaway and lead to failure.
+A bye product of anaerobic digestion is a black slime that will clog your soakaway and lead to failure.
 This can reduce the life of your soakaway from 15 to 25 years to a matter of years.